-Top modern slavery risks

-Australian and international shares asset classes

-By industry

-- Australia: Retail trade services: companies involved in the retail trade sector and repair and maintenance services of household goods, with the exception of motor vehicles and motorcycles. - United States, Australia: Hotel and restaurant services - Australia: Wholesale trade and commission trade services, with the exception of motor vehicles and motorcycles - United States: Health and social work services - India: Private households with employed persons

-By country

-- Australia

-- India

-- United States

-- China

-- Indonesia

-By tier

-• 1 and 2

-Sources: FairSupply Forced Labour Risk Analysis.
-This analysis was performed for the purposes of risk identification under Section 16(1)(c) of the Act.
-No information confirms the actual existence or non-existence of slavery in AustralianSuper's supply chains, operations or investments.
-Analysis was undertaken at the industry and country level.
-It does not account for variances at the entity, region or product level.

-Unlisted infrastructure and unlisted property asset classes

-By industry

-- United States, Australia, United Kingdom: Supporting and auxiliary transport services including those involved in freight brokerage, packing and crating, inspection and receiving; and travel agencies. - Australia, United States: Other business services such as accounting, legal advice, outsourced labour, market research, cleaning, waste management, advertising and consulting services - Australia: Retail trade services: companies involved in the retail trade sector and repair and maintenance services of household goods, with the exception of motor vehicles and motorcycles. - Australia: Financial intermediation services, except insurance and pension funding - United States: Hotel and restaurant services
+rop modern slavery risks Australian ar nd international shares asset classes Unlisted infra astructure and unlisted property asset clas By industry Australia: Retail trade services: companies involved in the retail trade sector and repair and maintenance services of household goods, with the exception of motor vehicles and motorcycles.
+United States, Australia: Hotel and restaurant services Australia: Wholesale trade and commission trade services, with the exception of motor vehicles and motorcycles United States: Health and social work services India: Private households with employed persons By industry United States, Australia, United Kingdo Supporting and auxiliary transport services including those involved in free brokerage, packing and crating, inspect and receiving; and travel agencies.
+Australia, United States: Other business services such as accounting, legal advisoutsourced labour, market research, cleaning, waste management, advertisi and consulting services Australia: Retail trade services: compar involved in the retail trade sector and repair and maintenance services of household goods, with the exception of motor vehicles and motorcycles.
+Australia: Financial intermediation serv except insurance and pension funding United States: Hotel and restaurant services By country Australia India United States China Indonesia By country United States Australia India United Kingdom China By tier • 1 and 2 By tier • 1 and 2 risk identification under non-existence of slaver rced Labour Risk Analysis.
+This analysis was performed for the purposes of r Section 16(1)(c) of the Act.
+No information confirms the actual existence or ry in AustralianSuper's supply chains, operations or investments.
+Analysis was stry and country level.
+It does not account for variances at the entity, region risk identification under non-existence of slaver undertaken at the indus or product level.
+Where external manage rced Labour Risk Analysis.
+This analysis was performed for the purpose r Section 16(1)(c) of the Act.
+No information confirms the actual exister y in AustralianSuper's supply chains, operations or investments.
+Analys stry and country level.
+It does not account for variances at the entity, re ers in the unlisted infrastructure and unlisted property asset classes we ont was conducted at the manager level; underlying assets were not an asses dom:

-By country

-- United States

-- Australia

-- India

-- United Kingdom

-- China

-By tier

-• 1 and 2

-Sources: FairSupply Forced Labour Risk Analysis.
-This analysis was performed for the purposes of risk identification under Section 16(1)(c) of the Act.
-No information confirms the actual existence or non-existence of slavery in AustralianSuper's supply chains, operations or investments.
-Analysis was undertaken at the industry and country level.
-It does not account for variances at the entity, region or product level.

-Where external managers in the unlisted infrastructure and unlisted property asset classes were analysed, the assessment was conducted at the manager level; underlying assets were not analysed.

-13 Australian Super Modern Slavery Statement 2023
+reight ection

+ess

+vice,

+ising

+anies

+of

+rvices,

+oses of stence or alysis was region

+were analysed